CindyHusky/LiquidDataMatrix/README.md

 # LeaningSpacePOC
-The learning space or liquid data matrix allows ai to take in and understand arbitrary data by mimicing the thalamus in function which could allow for agi like capabilities
+The learning space or liquid data matrix allows ai to take in and understand arbitrary data by mimicing the thalamus in function using a liquid data vector which could allow for agi like capabilities

 i used ai to make the program yes(deepseek and gpt)